fpereiro/proof/notes.md

 Now, if there's two blanks in a row, that means we're at the right end of the tape.
 So if we saw two blanks, and we go one further, if the first blank was an E square, we'll be standing on an E square afterwards; and if the first blank was an F square, we'll be standing on an E square afterwards.

-Definitive summary: f goes to the leftmost of the tape, then goes right until finding 3arg (in which case -> 1arg) or finding two blanks (in which case it position the head on the third consecutive blank and -> 2arg).
+Definitive summary: f goes to the leftmost of the tape, then goes right until either
+   - finding 3arg (in which case -> 1arg)
+   - finding two blanks (in which case it position the head on the third consecutive blank and -> 2arg).

 ## e (erase)